How We Do Rulemaking

 Delayed Rules

-- Primary and Secondary School Environment Health and Safety
+- School Environment Health and Safety

-- Attend a regularly scheduled Board meeting.
-Send us your comments ahead of time or share them in-person during the public comment period.
+- Submit public comment.
+Submit your comments before the meeting or share them in person during the public comment period.

 - Add your name to our email distribution list and get notices about rules, meetings, and other information about our work.